 100% within 90 calendar days80% within 60 calendar days

 All proponents can use DMIRS’s online application tracking system to inform themselves of the status of their application against these target timeframes where applicable.

 All environmental applications are processed in the order in which they are received, with the aspirational aim to have all applications determined within the target timeframe.
 An initial review is made on submission to identify complex applications to ensure these are not delayed.

-On occasion, DMP receives requests from proponents for their applications to be ‘fast tracked’; so that they can receive their decision earlier than the target timeframe.
+On occasion, DMIRS receives requests from proponents for their applications to be ‘fast tracked’; so that they can receive their decision earlier than the target timeframe.
 The experience has been that fast-tracking individual applications usually results in decisions on other applications being delayed, to the detriment of these applicants.

 - to address an immediate safety hazard

 - to prevent significant environmental harm from occurring or continuing